 Users posited that he preyed on children, beckoning them into the woods and inviting them to kill in order to be initiated into his “proxy.”
 His modes and motives were always left ambiguous.
-But in many ways, it was scarier not knowing any of the specifics about his backstory.
+But in many ways, it was scarier not knowing any of the specific details about his backstory.

 “Before you had angels and succubi, and then ghosts and spirits, today we have shadow people and inter-dimensional beings,” said Knudsen.
 “The Slender Man, and other newly created entities, are just the newest addition in the progression of a long, and very real, human tradition.”

 What had once been the collective labor of love by a close-knit family of anonymous internet users soon became a commodity.

-In 2013, the first-person horror video game, Slender: The Arrival, premiered as the commercial successor of the free-to-play indie game, Slender: The Eight Pages.
-The story of Slender Man was now for sale — tarnishing the home-grown appeal of its origins.
+In 2013, the first-person horror video game, Slender: The Arrival, premiered as the commercial successor to the free-to-play indie game, Slender: The Eight Pages.
+The story of Slender Man was now for sale — tarnishing its home-grown appeal and disappointing many of its early fans.

-But this disappointment was nothing compared to the real-life panic that ensued after a 2014 stabbing — that was inspired by Slender Man.
+But this disappointment was nothing compared to the real-life panic that ensued after a 2014 stabbing — which was inspired by Slender Man.

 Inside The Slender Man Stabbing

 On May 30, 2014, three 12-year-old girls had a slumber party in Waukesha, Wisconsin, a suburb of Milwaukee.
-The next morning, one of them nearly bled to death after being stabbed 19 times with a kitchen knife in the middle of the woods.
-Horrifically, her two “friends” that she’d spent the night with were the ones responsible for the stabbing.
+The next morning, one of the girls nearly bled to death after she was stabbed 19 times with a kitchen knife in the middle of the woods.
+Horrifically, her two “friends” that she’d spent the night with were the ones responsible for the brutal crime.

 Bleeding from her arms, legs, and torso, Payton Leutner managed to drag herself to a path, where a cyclist found her and called 911.

-“My body was working so hard to keep itself alive,” she later recalled, after miraculously surviving the attack.
+“My body was working so hard to keep itself alive,” she later recalled.
 “It was probably like, ‘Vision isn’t really a priority right now.'”